tomysaman/karabiner_complex_modifications/readme.md

 - `Hyper` + `V` -> PreviousTrack, `Hyper` + `B` -> Play/Pause, and `Hyper` + `N` -> NextTrack
   - This rules defines the 3 keys below the two "home key markers" (F key and J key) to be media playback controls
 - `Hyper` + `[` -> Screen Capture, `Hyper` + `]` -> Start Dictation, and `Hyper` + `\` -> Lock Screen
-  - This defines the 3 keys to the right of P key to "works" likes PrintScreen, ScrollLock, and Pause keys.
-In my base rules they are Screen Capturing key, Start Dictation key, and Lock Screen key respectively
+  - This defines the 3 keys to the right of P key to be PrintScreen, ScrollLock, and Pause keys.
+In my base rules they work as Screen Capturing key, Start Dictation key, and Lock Screen key respectively
   - Note: you need to set pressing Fn/Globe key twice to start dictation (you can set it in Settings -> Keyboard -> Keyboard)
 - `Hyper` + `'` -> `Insert`
   - It just makes sense to me to have quote works as Insert key as it is under the ScreenShot `[` , ScrollLock `]`, and PageBreak `\` keys mapping I defined above